-Ladies, what are your best tips for buying a blazer to keep at the office, or otherwise to look for in a blazer you’re buying to wear as a separate?
+Ladies, what are your best tips for buying a blazer to keep at the office, or general tips on how to wear a blazer as a separate?
 (Does anyone have success with wearing suiting blazers as separates?)
 I often suggest to readers that they keep a blazer in their office to grab and go if you get an invitation to a meeting at the last minute or otherwise need to look (or feel) Very Professional.
 As another plus, it can also be a way to stay warm (whether with chilly air conditioning or a cold day), and — depending on the needs of the situation and the blazer you have — I might even grab a blazer with pockets if I were going somewhere and just wanted the use of the pockets.* But how do you know which blazer to keep at your office?
-We haven’t talked about wearing a blazer as a separate in years, so I thought we’d discuss.
+We haven’t talked how to wear a blazer with something other than a suit in years, so I thought we’d discuss.
 (Pictured.)
 Some of my top tips for buying a blazer to keep at the office include:

 - Pick a base color.
 Whether you believe in a capsule wardrobe or not, we all have a base color that we feel most comfortable in and end up building our wardrobes around.
 Mine is black — for you it may be beige, gray, navy, or white.
 I wouldn’t necessarily wear a black blazer with unmatched black pants, but you can’t just break up a suiting set and wear the black suiting blazer with gray suiting pants and call it a day either — the best thing is to do is to buy a blazer that has a totally different texture than most of your suiting material, and likely never came with matching pants to begin with.
 For example, the pictured blazer (at top) is good; so is this one, this one, or this one (in plus sizes).